All guides

 How to Turn an Image into a Video (Image-to-Video)

 Image-to-video takes a still you already have — a product photo, a portrait, an illustration, a screenshot — and animates it into a moving clip.
 Instead of describing a scene from scratch, you keep the exact subject and direct how it moves and how the camera behaves.
-This guide covers when image-to-video beats text-to-video, how to pick a source image that animates cleanly, and how to prompt for believable motion.
+This guide covers when image-to-video beats text-to-video, how to pick a source image that animates cleanly, and how to prompt for believable motion when you turn an image into a video.

 What you’ll learn